evert/evert.github.com/_posts/2024/2024-10-16-using-top-level-await-is-bc-break.md

 ### 3. Explictly break CommonJS

-Packages can provide both CommonJS and ESM support via the `exports` key in `package.json`.
+Packages can provide both CommonJS and ESM support via the [`exports`][6] key in `package.json`.
 It could be an option to export a single CommonJS file that just throws an error to warn CommonJS users they shouldn't use this package.